About ATSO

 sara ATSO ceo headshot about

-Headshot of Sara Thomas, CEO + Founder, ATSO
+AI-Generated Headshot of Sara Thomas, CEO + Founder, ATSO

-I have my Bachelor’s Degree is from UCLA (University of California, Los Angeles), and I am currently completing my Master’s Degree in Psychology with a concentration in Child and Developmental Psychology from Southern New Hampshire University (SNHU).
+I have my Bachelor’s Degree from UCLA (University of California, Los Angeles), and I am completing my Master’s Degree in Psychology with a concentration in Child and Developmental Psychology from Southern New Hampshire University (SNHU).
 The focus of my studies is on mental health and developing behaviors.

 My mission in life is to raise awareness about mental health, end the stigma surrounding it, and normalize asking for help.
+Above all, I want to help others with mental health illnesses and suicidal ideations realize their fullest potential.
+You can have mental health issues and/or disorders, like me, and still live a very full, happy, and invigorating life.

 Most importantly, I want to make sure no one feels alone in their mental wellness journey.